How to make a program portable the hacker way (the hardest way/the fun way)

 End size: 123.325.587 bytes

-We got a 40MB file reduction and now our program will keep savegames in his own directory
+We got a 40MB file reduction and now our program will keep savegames in its own directory.